 Kismet, which means destiny, or fate, felt like just that.
 I went here with four people.
 We looked down at the Middle Eastern menu, looked back up at our waitress, and said “We’ll have everything but this.”
 Our table crowded quickly, packed with fresh barbari bread, harissa olives, spiced cashews, marinated feta, grilled squid, smashed potatoes, and piles of tahini and labneh.
 We got the attention of the entire staff and kitchen with our order, and left ridiculously full and completely happy.

 It might not be customary to put a food truck on a greatest hits list, but when the tacos that are churned out taste like Guerilla’s do, it easily earns its place.
-Get the sweet potato, fried corn nut and feta variety, and walk away happy.
+Since I last had these the truck has become an actual restaurant, so I can only imagine the tacos are better than ever.
+Get the sweet potato, fried corn nut, scallions and feta variety, and walk away happy.

 I go back to Sugarfish over and over again whenever I’m in LA.
 The West Hollywood location is my favorite, but all have the same menu and same exceptional yet simple sushi.
 Order a la carte or get the Bring Me omakase box giving you the value Sugarfish is so well known for.